08 Feb Menopause, and on the other side

 Menopause that happens earlier than the ‘expected’ age of around 50 years is called premature or early menopause.

-Some medical conditions, such as autoimmune disease and genetic conditions, can cause the menopause to happen much earlier, sometimes when a woman is in her ‘20s or in extreme cases, childhood.
-This is known as ‘premature ovarian failure’ (POF).
+Some medical conditions, such as autoimmune disease and genetic conditions, can cause the menopause to happen much earlier.
+Sometimes when a woman is in her ‘20s or in extreme cases, childhood.
+This is a case known as ‘premature ovarian failure’ (POF).

 Most women have some symptoms during menopause.
 Some women will have only a few mild symptoms, but for, others it is a distressing and difficult time.